-The Public Land Renewable Energy Development Act (PLREDA, H.R.
-3794), introduced by Reps.
-Paul Gosar (R-AZ) and Mike Levin (D-CA), proactively seeks to responsibly site solar, wind and geothermal energy development on our public lands and prioritize considerations for fish and wildlife habitat that avoid and mitigate impacts upfront.
+The Public Land Renewable Energy Development Act (H.R.
+3794, S. 2666), introduced by Reps.
+Paul Gosar (R-AZ) and Mike Levin (D-CA) and Sens.
+Martha McSally (R-AZ) and Martin Heinrich (D-NM), proactively seeks to responsibly site solar, wind and geothermal energy development on our public lands and prioritize considerations for fish and wildlife habitat that avoid and mitigate impacts upfront.
 Renewable energy development is a growing presence on our public lands, and market conditions suggest this trend will continue, since fuel sources like coal are increasingly less economically competitive.
 By being practical and foresighted, the hunting, fishing and conservation communities can help avoid devastating impacts to fish and wildlife habitat and our outdoor pursuits by engaging now to influence development policies.
 Questions and uncertainties are circulating around the purpose of the bill and it’s important to understand that this legislation doesn’t drive new development or endorse one energy source over another, but sets more protective standards for renewable energy projects than exist currently while ensuring that we prioritize conservation.

 Frequently Asked Questions

 Question: Why is BHA advocating for energy development on public lands?